raffitch/longq/README.md

 tox -e type     # mypy
 ```

-> PyMuPDF currently publishes wheels for Python ≤ 3.12.
-Using 3.13 or newer will force a source build that requires manual TLS configuration.
-Stick to Python 3.12 unless you are prepared to compile MuPDF yourself.
+> PyMuPDF (pinned via `requirements.txt`) now ships universal wheels for Python 3.13.
+If you move past 3.13 you may fall back to source builds, so keep your local toolchain on 3.13 unless you're ready to compile MuPDF manually.

 Key paths:
 - SQLite database lives under `data/` (`sqlite:///./data/app.db` by default).